dictation-toolbox/natlink/readme.md

  To view the output of OutputDebugString, you can use [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
 The output will also be displayed in some debuggers if you have managed to attach one.
 ### Debugging Without Dragon

+Whether or not you use the debugger, you need a python console to drive natlink.
+You need some code to connect to natlink, run a command, and if you won't want your shell to hang, disconnect from natlink when you are done.
+Type something like this in to a python console.

+`import natlink as n
+n.natConnect()

+n.playString("naïve brachialis")
+n.natDisconnect()
+`

+There are samples you can copy and paste into your python console in the samples_for_interactive_debugging folder.

 During developement you may wish to debug the C++ code with Visual Studio Code, without using dictation.
 Use the script mentioned above to update natlinkcore.pyd/dbb.